stat545ubc-2022/MiniDataAnalysis-Qinhuai_Xu/mini-project-1.md

 I compute the *range*, *mean*, *median*, and *variance* of `diameter` across the groups of `root_barrier` from the dataset.
-Then plot a graph out of the mean value
+Then plot a graph out of the mean value.

 ``` r
 statistics_vancouver_trees <- vancouver_trees %>%